1 Introduction

 Figure 1.
 The Aisne River at Verrières (H6021020): location of the station (Hydroportail, Géoportail) and views of upstream/downstream controls (Google Street View).

-2 Hydraulic analysis
+2 First BaRatin analysis

 There appears to be a low weir or riffle downstream of the bridge and the station.
 A floodplain extends on the right bank about 100 m wide, very roughly.
 We therefore consider three hydraulic controls: a rectangular weir, a rectangular channel representing the main channel, and another rectangular channel representing the floodplain: